-Prior to the coronavirus pandemic, Aussie travelers were in the top 3 most frequent flyers to Bali, Indonesia.
+Prior to the coronavirus pandemic, Aussie travellers were in the top 3 most frequent flyers to Bali, Indonesia.
 This is important because 80% of Bali’s economy relies on tourism, and tourism uses 65% of Bali’s depleting water sources.
-And, when you consider 60% of Bali’s water table is declared dry you can start to put the pieces together as to why clean #waterforbali is every Australian and every tourist's responsibility.
+And, when you consider that 60% of Bali’s water table is declared dry you can start to put the pieces together as to why clean #Water4Bali is every Australian and every tourist's responsibility.

 Image @CassieGallegos on Unsplash

-“clean #waterforbali is every Australians and every tourists responsibility”
+“clean #Water4Bali is every Australians and every tourist's responsibility”

-Water depletion and water pollution in Bali is at the core of why Corethics exist.
+Water depletion and water pollution in Bali are at the core of why Corethics exist.
 By sharing our journey we hope to ignite curiosity and cause for action amongst our community.

 There’s not a lot of research on water depletion and pollution and its link to tourism in Bali.
 However, I did find one research paper that stood out.
 Stroma Cole, senior lecturer in tourism geography at the University of the West of England and Director at Equality in Tourism, in her research, set a profound framework for understanding the interwoven relationship between water and tourism, amongst other factors.
 This framework was not only crucial to my individual inquiry but has been the bible for all other researchers, students, non-government organizations, and environmentalists in Bali and across the world.

-In my 2017 field research, I sat down with local people, ex-pats, scholars, business owners, charity founders, and tourists to listen, from their perspective what was happening.
+In my 2017 field research, I sat down with local people, ex-pats, scholars, business owners, charity founders, and tourists to listen, to their perspectives on what was happening.
 This is what I heard on the ground in Bali: